FrontEndDeveloper-Gabriel/gerador-de-certificados/README.md

 ## 📌 Requeriments
  ● Have a text editor on your computer; <br>
- ● Have <a href="https://code.visualstudio.com/download">Visual Studio Code</a> or <a href="https://www.python.org/downloads/">IDLE Python</a> installed on your computer.
+ ● Have <a href="https://code.visualstudio.com/download"> Visual Studio Code</a> or <a href="https://www.python.org/downloads/">IDLE Python</a> installed on your computer.

 <br>